rvision/useForm/README.md

 #### Error

-React component to display field validation error, can be used with render props or can be wrapped to customize the error markup; visible only if there is a validation error
+React component to display field validation error, can be used with render props or can be wrapped to customize the error markup; visible only if there is a validation error; if set, uses classNameError from the options
 ```jsx
 <Error for="movies[3].actors[0].firstName">{({ type, message }) => <p className="my-custom-css-class">{message}</p>}</Error>
 {/* or */}